FelipePardim/FinApi/README.md

 - [x] It must be possible to update costumer account data.
 - [x] It must be possible obtain costumer account data.
 - [x] It must be possible delete a account.
+- [x] It must be possible obtain a customer balance.

 ## Business Rules